datasektionen/bawang-content/en/chapter/sammansattning/body.md

 The Vice treasurer can be reached at [vkassor@datasektionen.se](mailto:vkassor@datasektionen.se).

-## Board member of Business Relations - Adam Sjöberg
+## Board member of Business Relations - Axel Andin Johansson

 Works with business related question and our projects and committees related to this area.
 Is also responsible for internal communications and that important information is available to our members.